raspberrypi/documentation/configuration/pin-configuration.md

 };
 ```

 The above will set the PLLA to a source VCO running at 1.96608GHz (the limits for this VCO are 600MHz - 2.4GHz), the APER channel to /4 and configures GPCLK0 to be sourced from PLLA through APER.
-This is used specifically to give an audio codec the 12288000 MHz it needs to do the 48000 range of frequencies.
+This is used specifically to give an audio codec the 12288000Hz it needs to do the 48000 range of frequencies.
 ## Sample device tree source file
 **NOTE:** As this is a new feature, there is no reference dts file which is guaranteed to be supported by future firmware revisions.